American Reportedly Killed In Flurry Of Arrows As Tribe Defends Its Island Off India

 And they may have just committed murder.

-An American man described in local media as either an adventure tourist or a Christian missionary has been killed by tribesman on North Sentinel island, Indian police said Wednesday.
+An American man described in local media as either an adventure tourist or a Christian missionary has been killed by tribesman on North Sentinel Island, Indian police said Wednesday.
 As of nightfall, they were still trying to recover his body.
 A homicide case is pending.

-Seven local fishermen have been arrested for allegedly facilitating the man's trip, police said.
+Seven local fishermen have been arrested and accused of facilitating the man's trip, police said.

-North Sentinel is one of the Andaman and Nicobar Islands, an Indian archipelago in the Bay of Bengal, hundreds of miles off mainland India's southeast coast.
+North Sentinel is part of the Andaman and Nicobar Islands, an Indian archipelago in the Bay of Bengal, hundreds of miles off mainland India's southeastern coast.
 The Indian government restricts tourist travel to some of the islands.

-Survival International, which advocates for tribal groups' rights, urges outsiders to respect the wishes of the Sentinelese not to be contacted.
+Survival International, which advocates for tribal groups' rights, urges outsiders to respect the wishes of the Sentinelese to not be contacted.
 "If not, the entire tribe could be wiped out by diseases to which they have no immunity," it says.

 An aerial photo of North Sentinel, taken by the Indian Coast Guard before this incident, shows two dark-skinned tribesmen running toward the camera with what look like long spears.